This section only describes the rules for XML

 When an XML parser creates a

-must be unset.
-If the parser was originally created for the XML fragment parsing
+flag must be unset.
+If the parser was originally created for the

-element's end tag is parsed, the user agent must perform a microtask checkpoint,
+end tag is parsed, the user agent must provide a stable

 There is no longer a pending parsing-blocking script.